How to Get a PPS Number When Moving to Ireland

 As mentioned, you do not need a PPS Number to look for work in Ireland, or for an employer to make an offer of employment to you in Ireland.
 However, if you are already living in Ireland as a resident, a PPS number will still be required to access many services or entitlements.
 This can include:

-Applying for a PPS number as a non-resident
+Applying for a PPS Number as a Non-Resident in Ireland

 Applying for a PPS number as a non-resident will only be possible under very limited circumstances.
 This is why in general, it’s easier to wait until your arrival in Ireland before initiating your application.